travelmarx/scrapbook101/docs/next-steps.md

 ## Paging

-Paging is not currently implemented in {{site.sn}}.
-Paging features can be added by modifying the search results in the `ItemController.cs` file where results are returned in the `SearchAsync` method.
+Paging is not currently implemented for {{site.sn}}.
+Paging features can be added by modifying the search results in the `ItemController.cs` file where results are returned in the `SearchAsync` method and returned to `Views\Item\Index.cshtml`.

+Our experience running our personal version of Scrapbook with over 6000 entries and without paging is that we don't miss not having the functionality.
+We show one page of results for a search.
+If we don't find what we want, we make the search more precise or change the number of results displayed.
+This is sufficient for most of the searches we make so that we haven't felt the need to implement paging.
+Takeaway message: don't implement paging until you have other more important features like security and searching in place first.

 ## Import data